boyofgreen/Web-App-ToolKit/README.md

 ### wat_settings

 This controls the use of the setting items within the application bar.

-Note that this option requires the `wat_appBar` feature to be enabled.
+> Note: In Windows, this feature requires the `wat_appBar` feature to be enabled.

 |**Option**| **Description**|
 |----------|----------------|